dfalster/falster_lab_webpage/content/opportunities.md

 ## Open positions {#open}

-We have two positions currently open:

-* Post-doc (1.9yr) - [Understanding when and how trees get really tall](/2020-10-26-postdoc/).
-Applications due Nov 16.
-* Post-doc (1.9yr) - [Eucalypt futures: using functional traits to predict species distributions and responses to environmental change](/2020-10-27-postdoc/).
-Applications due Nov 16.
+There are no positions currently open.
+In the near future we will be seeking people to work on extending AusTraits.
+Stay tuned for further information.

-## MSc and PhD students {#HDR}
+##PhD and MSc students {#HDR}

 I am interested in supervising students seeking to apply quantitative methods to answer fundamental and applied questions in ecology.
 If you are interested in joining the lab, please send a brief statement of research interests, along with a CV, to Daniel.